LukeGrahamLandry/franca/README.md

 A bootstrap binary is committed for macos-arm64 only.
 Binaries for other platforms are available as [github actions artifacts](https://github.com/LukeGrahamLandry/franca/actions).
+(which requires being logged in which sucks. thinking about a better system... sorry.)

 > There is vauge work towards targetting wasm and llvm, but it is not yet usable.